plaidfinch/GQFC/README.md

 unlit -i GQFC.lhs > GQFC.hs
 ```

-After that, you can open `GQFC.hs` in your favorite editor to peruse the code only, in exactly the form GHC interprets when loading `GQFC.lhs`.
+After that, you can open `GQFC.hs` in your favorite editor to read the paper as `GHC` sees it.